usa85/Regressions/README.md

 # Regressions
-To demonstrate how statistic can be analyze
+Prototype on how statistics and related narative can be displayed